LMP2

 Introduction

-A Le Mans Prototype (LMP) is the type of sports prototype race car used in the 24 Hours of Le Mans, FIA World Endurance Championship, IMSA WeatherTech SportsCar Championship, European Le Mans Series and Asian Le Mans Series.
-Le Mans Prototypes were created by the Automobile Club de l’Ouest (ACO).
-The technical requirements for an LMP include bodywork covering all mechanical elements of the car.
+A Le Mans Prototype (LMP) is the type of sports car used to compete in a multitude of races and championships, such as the 24 Hours of Le Mans, FIA World Endurance Championship, IMSA WeatherTech SportsCar Championship, European Le Mans Series and Asian Le Mans Series.

 FIA WEC

-The FIA World Endurance Championship is perhaps one of the most exciting world championships in the world right now.
-The FIA WEC is a world championship organized by the Automobile Club de l’Ouest (ACO) and sanctioned by the Fédération Internationale de l'Automobile (FIA).
-The series supersedes the ACO's former International Le Mans Cup which began in 2010 and is the first endurance series of world championship status since the demise of the World Sportscar Championship at the end of 1992.
-The World Endurance Championship name was previously used by the FIA from 1981 to 1985.
+The series supersedes the ACO's former International Le Mans Cup which began in 2010, and is the first endurance series of world championship status since the demise of the World Sportscar Championship at the end of 1992.

 History

-The inaugural FIA World Endurance Championship was held in 2012, featuring eight rounds across the globe with the 24 Hours of Le Mans forming the centrepiece.
 The timing was perfect, with Audi and Peugeot set to compete for a genuine manufacturers’ world championship and Toyota returning to the fold for the first time since the early 1990s.
 However, shortly before the season was due to kick off at Sebring, Peugeot dropped a major bombshell by withdrawing all of its motorsport programs.
-It seemed as if the FIA WEC could be doomed to failure before it had even started, but, building on the success of the ILMC, the FIA WEC has gone from strength to strength since that tough first season.

-Then the FIA and the ACO have attempted to establish the World Endurance Championship as an independent series.
+Since then, the FIA and the ACO have attempted to establish the World Endurance Championship as an independent series.

 24 HOURS OF LE MANS

 Held for the first time in 1923, the 24 Hours of Le Mans is the oldest and most prestigious endurance racing event in the world.
 The event represents one leg of the Triple Crown of Motorsport, other events being the Indianapolis 500 and the Monaco Grand Prix.
-Unlike fixed distance races where the winner is determined by minimum time, the 24-Hours of Le Mans awards a win to the car that covers the greatest distance in 24 hours.